liuguoyou/CrosSCLR/README.md

 ---

 ## Citation
-Please cite our paper if you find this repo useful in your resesarch:
+Please cite our paper if you find this repository useful in your resesarch:

 ```
 @inproceedings{li2021crossclr,